denkylabs/disgo/README.md

 # DisGo
-DisGo is a Golang wrapper for interfacing with Discord.
+[DisGo](https://pkg.go.dev/github.com/denkylabs/disgo) is a powerful Golang library for interacting with Discord.

 ---